Betting on Large Market Sports vs. Small Market Sports

 Pros and Cons of Large Market Betting

 You also have a wide range of bets available for just one sport.
-For NFL wagers, you can take your pick from straight bets, moneyline, over/unders, parlays, teasers/pleasers, halftime bets, props, futures, and much more.
+When betting on the NFL, you can take your pick from straight bets, moneyline, over/unders, parlays, teasers/pleasers, halftime bets, props, futures, and much more.

 Pros and Cons of Small Market Betting